Install Next.js

 Before you begin, make sure your development environment meets the following requirements:

-- Operating systems: macOS, Windows (including WSL), and Linux
+• macOS, Windows (including WSL), or Linux.

 Create with the CLI